A short history of gin

 Successive governments in the 18th century panicked that the Gin Craze was getting out of hand so they tried to tax and restrict its distillation – with varying degrees of success and rioting.

 One slightly worrying issue about the early centuries of gin’s history is that it was often distilled with turpentine and sulphuric acid.
 We’re happy to report this isn’t the case any more.
 Until the mid 19th century gins were sweeter than we are used to today – sugar was used to mask the horrendous taste of the actual gin.
 Old Tom gin is a case in point.
 Today’s Old Toms are a far cry from their 19th century forebears (thank goodness).
-We should know, because ours won Best English Old Tom at the World Gin Awards 2020.
+We should know, because ours won Best English Old Tom at the World Gin Awards as well as multiple gold medals.

 Gin became popular among the Brits in the tropical areas of the Empire when it was added to the tonic water that contained anti-malarial quinine.
 The quinine was extremely bitter, so the gin helped smooth its passage down the throat.
 Bored, stressed and sweaty administrators of Empire now had a G&T (or several G&Ts) to look forward to after a day’s imperialism and before dinner each evening.